Material performance is often judged using published values such as elastic modulus, flexural modulus, and flexural strength.

 • Fracture mechanics governs failure

-High modulus alone cannot prevent fracture if shear transfer between layers is insufficient under dynamic conditions.
+High modulus and flexural strength alone cannot prevent fracture, if shear energy transfer between layers is ineffective under dynamic loading conditions.
+Isotropic Composite materials need to be pore free and more macro mechanically keyed to survive.

-During bending evaluation, an increase in stiffness may be observed in the composite printed using our macrotexture FEP sheet.
+During bending stiffness evaluation, an increase in stiffness is observed in the composite printed using our macrotexture FEP sheet.

 In other words, the secant modulus increase is indicative of improved resistance to bending deformation.
-But the more important feature is the improvement in the high strain-rate damage tolerance the FEP film brings to the 3d-printed composite
+The more important benefit is however in the improved high strain-rate damage tolerance our textured FEP film brings into the picture.

 Netfil Clear edge Materials and Solutions